cyberjayk/Phishing-Email-Analysis/README.md

 Analyzing the phishing URL using VirusTotal's multi-engine scanner :  <br/>
 <img width="1255" height="610" alt="virustotal" src="https://github.com/user-attachments/assets/0eb634f9-cf10-4992-b4e2-ade4affd4298" />

+The phishing URL was submitted to VirusTotal to verify its reputation across multiple antivirus and threat-intelligence engines.
+Several engines previously detected the domain as malicious or phishing, confirming that the URL was part of a credential-harvesting campaign even though it is now offline.

 <br />
 <br />
 <br />